Security-Onion-Solutions/securityonion-docs/etherpad.rst

 We can add Etherpad to Security Onion to allow us to take notes during investigations and share those with our team.

-Simply run the following commands from a fresh Security Onion install (master server/or standalone):
+Simply run the following commands from a fresh Security Onion install (management server/or standalone):

 Download: